-The goals, metrics, desired outcomes, and actions remain the same except for the addition of Action Item 2.6 to take into account the personnel and departments who order and deliver essential instructional items and materials to students.
+The goals, metrics, desired outcomes, and actions remain the same except for the addition of Action item 2.6 to take into account the personnel and departments who order and deliver essential instructional items and materials to students.

 A report of the Total Estimated Actual Expenditures for last year's actions may be found in the Annual Update Table.
-A report of the Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Update Table.
+A report of tl Estimated Actual Percentages of Improved Services for last year's actions may be found in the Contributing Actions Annual Upda Table. he ite